Color Theory

 Note on privacy:

-Since the 1-2-3 Image Resizer is plug-in based the processing of your images is performed on your computer.
-This means your images are not sent over the internet.
+Since the 1-2-3 Image Resizer is plug-in based your images are not sent over the internet!
+The processing of your images is performed on your computer.